POAR: Towards Open Vocabulary Pedestrian Attribute Recognition: Introduction

 Our contributions can be summarized as follows:

-\begin{itemize} \item We formulate the problem of pedestrian open-attribute recognition (POAR) and develop a simple yet effective method to address it. \end{itemize}
+\begin{itemize} \item We formulate the problem of pedestrian open-attribute recognition (POAR) and develop an effective TEMS method as a strong baseline to address it.
+To the best of our knowledge, this is the first approach to address the POAR problem. \end{itemize}

-\begin{itemize} \item We propose a masking mechanism to address problems of multiple attribute localization and multiple tokens encoding in the POAR task.
-Furthermore, a many-to-many contrastive loss with masked tokens is proposed to train the network. \end{itemize}
+\begin{itemize} \item We propose an effective masking mechanism to address the localization and encoding of multiple attributes in the TEMS model.
+Furthermore, we devise a many-to-many contrastive loss with masked tokens to train the network. \end{itemize}

+\begin{itemize} \item We propose a grouped knowledge distillation (GKD) method to minimize the disparity between visual embeddings and unseen attribute text embeddings, so that it can be scaled to address more unseen attributes. \end{itemize}

-\begin{itemize} \item Extensive experiments on benchmark datasets with an open-attribute setting have been conducted to demonstrate the effectiveness of the proposed method, which forms a strong baseline for the POAR task. \end{itemize}
+\begin{itemize} \item We evaluate our proposed TEMS method on benchmark datasets with an open-attribute setting, and demonstrate its effectiveness as a strong baseline. \end{itemize}